aws/karpenter-provider-aws/website/content/en/preview/faq.md

 Karpenter requires proper permissions in the `KarpenterNode IAM Role` and the `KarpenterController IAM Role`.
 To upgrade Karpenter to version `$VERSION`, make sure that the `KarpenterNode IAM Role` and the `KarpenterController IAM Role` have the right permission described in `https://karpenter.sh/$VERSION/getting-started/getting-started-with-karpenter/cloudformation.yaml`.
-Next, locate `KarpenterController IAM Role` ARN (i.e., ARN of the resource created in [Create the KarpenterController IAM Role](../getting-started/getting-started-with-karpenter/#create-the-karpentercontroller-iam-role)) and pass them to the helm upgrade command.
+Next, locate `KarpenterController IAM Role` ARN (i.e., ARN of the resource created in [Create the KarpenterController IAM Role](../getting-started/getting-started-with-karpenter/#create-the-karpentercontroller-iam-role)) and pass them to the Helm upgrade command.
 {{% script file="./content/en/{VERSION}/getting-started/getting-started-with-karpenter/scripts/step08-apply-helm-chart.sh" language="bash"%}}

 For information on upgrading Karpenter, see the [Upgrade Guide]({{< ref "./upgrading/upgrade-guide/" >}}).